johanberntsson/hexgame/README.md

 The computer player uses a mix of heuristics and a Monte Carlo simulation to determine the next optimal move.
-Basically, how it works is we get all the empty spots in the board and stores them into a permutation which is then randomized.
+Basically, how it works is we get all the empty spots in the board and store them into a permutation list which is then randomized.
 The AI goes through the permutations, placing stones and looking for wins.
 If the computer won then we increment a win counter that is used to determine the best move.